Humane Society International Australia Inc v Great Barrier Reef Marine Park Authority

 Humane Society International Australia (HSI), represented by EDO NSW, is seeking independent review of the Great Barrier Reef Marine Park Authority’s (GBRMPA) decision to approve a lethal shark control program in the Great Barrier Reef Marine Park.

 HSI has lodged an appeal in the Administrative Appeals Tribunal (AAT) which will require a full reconsideration of the approval of the shark control program.
-The 10 year lethal control program targets 26 shark species in the Marine Park, including threatened and protected species.
+The 10 year lethal control program targets 19 shark species in the Marine Park, including threatened and protected species.
+[The program originally targeted 26 species but seven were removed in July 2018.]
 The appeal is based on the public interest in protecting the biodiversity of the Great Barrier Reef Marine Park.

-Update: The case will be heard in the Administrative Appeals Tribunal from Wednesday, 30 January 2019.
+Update: The case was heard in the Administrative Appeals Tribunal from Wednesday, 30 January to Friday 1 February 2019.

 The Great Barrier Reef is a World Heritage Area globally recognised as an outstanding example of biological evolution, containing unique, rare and superlative natural features and areas of exceptional natural beauty.
 The World Heritage listing notes that the Great Barrier Reef is one of the richest and most complex natural ecosystems on earth, and one of the most significant for biodiversity conservation.
 Australia has a legal responsibility to ensure its protection.